Do I qualify for Social Security Disability Benefits?

 Have you been, or do you expect to be out of work for 12 months or more?

-The Social Security Administration uses a 5-Step sequential evaluation when determining eligibility for Social Security Disability Benefits.
+The Social Security Administration uses a 5-Step sequential evaluation when determining eligibility for disability benefits.
 Any severe medical impairment of combination of impairments (physical, mental or cognitive) that seriously impacts your ability to perform work-related activities on an ongoing and continuous basis may meet the criteria for disability benefits.

 Disability is defined as an inability to perform any “substantial gainful activity.”
 This means you must be so disabled that you cannot perform any type of full-time work activity.
 This standard begins to relax as you get closer to retirement eclipsing 50 and 55 years of age.